Cherednik algebras and Calogero-Moser cells: Choices

 \section{Choices}

 In order to relate the Calogero-Moser two-sided cells with the Kazhdan-Lusztig ones, we need to make an appropriate choice of a prime ideal $\rGba_\CG$ of $R$ lying over $\pGba_\CG$.
-We do not have a procedure to make this choice, but we will give at least some hints for this.
+We do not have a general procedure to make this choice (see \S\ref{se:cellsandcharacters} for a discussion in the case of Coxeter groups).

-Recall that $\pGba$ denotes the prime ideal of $P$ corresponding to the closed irreducible subvariety $\CCB \times \{0\} \times \{0\}$ of $\PCB$ (c.f. p.\pageref{notationscellsVerma}).
+Recall that $\pGba$ denotes the prime ideal of $P$ corresponding to the closed irreducible subvariety $\CCB \times \{0\} \times \{0\}$ of $\PCB$ (c.f. page~\pageref{notationscellsVerma}).
 There are several prime ideals of $Z$ lying over $\pGba$.
 They are described in Lemma~\ref{caracterization blocs CM}, which says that they are in bijection with the set of generic Calogero-Moser families of $W$.
 Recall also that (Example~\ref{lineaire}) the trivial character $\unb_W$ of $W$ is itself a generic Calogero-Moser family.
 We denote by $\zGba$ \indexnot{z}{\zGba} the associated prime ideal of $Z$:

 We put $\qGba=\copie(\zGba)$. \indexnot{q}{\qGba}

 \begin{lem} The ideal $\qGba$ of $Q$ is the unique prime ideal lying over $\pGba$ and containing $\eulerq-\sum_{H \in \AC} e_H K_{H,0}$.
 The algebra $Q$ is \'etale over $P$ at $\qGba$. \end{lem}